 As we make the transition into greater consciousness and deeper self-knowing often our desires and preferences change.
 What we choose to say and do changes along with that.
 One thing that you may notice are moments of inner conflict, when how you would like to handle a situation or respond to life events or people will be at odds with your identity, or who you have known yourself to be.
 In other words, who you are becoming or stepping into no longer fits within the confines of the identity you've constructed.
 You may have an identity structure that is based on you being a nice person that is easy going and just goes with the flow and now the desires and preferences emerging within you may be expressed in a way that doesn't match or line up with that.
 Now is an opportunity to practice the art of allowing, choosing to allow your desires and preferences to be known by you and expressed by you.
 There may be ways that you have previously known yourself (old identities) that completely shift or fall away.
 Sometimes there is fear associated with this transition.
 Allowing the self is an act of love, however the loss of something, such as your identity, or who you think you are, is often taught or imprinted to be scary or fear inducing.
 What if it doesn't have to be that way?

 Another practice that may become relevant is that of releasing attachment to identities.
 You can choose to be devoted or committed to kindness, gentleness, caring, honoring, love, joy, gratitude, happiness, peace and calm.
 It's valuable to acknowledge your preference and claim your choice, as that is an act of will that will draw to you support and many beings embodied who desire to step into greatness with you.
 However, it's also valuable to notice your I Am statements, and any that you have become attached to, such as I am nice, I am thoughtful, I am caring, I am attentive, as there may be moments where you don't desire to be that, or it wouldn't be honoring of yourself to be that.
 For instance, to be nice to someone who is being dis-honoring towards you may not be the greatest service to you or them.
 It may be more honoring to be firm or direct or strong.
 It may not be of value to be attentive to someone who is unkind or critical.
-It may be more of benefit to not listen well to the voices of criticism or to those who diminish greatness or can't support or welcome your true expression as it may shine the light on the darkness within them that they are not yet willing to see.
+It may be more of benefit to not listen well to the voices of criticism or to those who diminish greatness or can't support you or welcome your true expression, as it may shine the light on the darkness within them that they are not yet willing to see.
 It is a unique time on the planet.
 It's your choice how you show up for it, and the more you can re-claim your will or choice to choose, the more ease you can have being you, being here and showing up in allowance of your true desires and preferences being acknowledged and expressed.
 If you would like assistance navigating your current circumstances or your inner world get in touch.
-I'd be happy to stand with you and tune in and offer the presence of love and support which can assist you to enhance your ability to be loving and supportive of yourself and others.
+I'd be happy to stand with you and tune in and offer the presence of love and support which can assist you to enhance your ability to be loving and supportive towards yourself and others.

 Sometimes we can get stuck when we deny where we are in the name of staying in the fantasy of where we should be or the desire to be somewhere else.
 On the flip side, we can refuse to acknowledge what we desire and name our preferences when we decide that we should just be where we are and accept what is.
 What if we now have the capacity to contain or include both the experience we are now having and the experience we'd prefer to have?
 We don't have to use one to invalidate the other.

 This dynamic can play out within the self in various ways.
-One way is when we desire to be relaxed and at ease with our circumstances when in reality we feel frustrated and powerless.
+One way is when we desire to be relaxed and at ease with our circumstances whereas in truth, we feel frustrated and powerless.
 The tendency in this scenario is trying to choose one or the other, either coercing ourselves to feel good or ok because we really desire to, or drowning in the discomfort of how we feel, in other words feeling powerless to our emotional or physical reality.

 What would it be like to increase our capacity to "be present" or fully be as we are and where we are AND acknowledge our preferences and desires for something different?
 We no longer have to deny where we are in favor of how or where we should be, nor do we have to exclude our desires or preferences for change in the name of "accepting what is."
 In addition to this we can then increase our capacity to celebrate when our desires and preferences match the reality we're experiencing.